Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 What we've done so far is pretty basic but it's very exciting when you start to think about what we can do next!

 The core feature of Vue is declarative rendering - we describe how the HTML will look based on the JavaScript state.
 When the state is changed, the HTML will update automatically.
-State changes triggers the updates and we consider this as **reactive**.
+State changes trigger the updates and we consider this as **reactive**.

 We'll look at binding our state to a text input field and use that to update our state.

-Within the #vueApp HTML lets add the following:
+Within the `<div id="vueApp">...</div>` HTML lets add the following:

 ```html
 <div id="vueApp">